 Ideally, you want to position the biological filter and skimmer at opposite ends of the pond.
 This ensures movement throughout the entire pond so you don’t end up with stagnant areas.

-Circulation: Make sure your pond pump is the correct size for your pond and waterfall.
-A pump provides valuable aeration to the water.
+Make sure your pond pump is the correct size for your pond and waterfall.
+A pump should turn the water over in your pond once per hour, providing additional aeration to the water.
 Several variables need to be considered when choosing a pump, such as the size of your pond and the height of your waterfall.
-Aquascape makes it easy to select the right size pump with our brand new Pond Pump Selection Guide.
+Aquascape makes it easy to select the right size pump with our online Pond Pump Selection Guide.

 For more information, download our e-book, How to Keep Pond Water Clean and Healthy.